arthurbawin/feNG/README.md

 feNG is a finite element solver for simple incompressible flow applications.
 It is very much a work in progress.
 Its current dependencies are PETSc or PARDISO.
 Current supported finite element spaces are Lagrange elements of degree 1 to 4 on triangles, and implemented weak forms allow to solve
-    * Poisson equation
+- Poisson equation
-    * Stokes equations
+- Stokes equations
-    * Navier-Stokes equation
+- Navier-Stokes equations

 Supported mesh file format is GMSH's native .msh format (versions 2.2 and 4+).